 Seal Clubber's Tropical Island.
 You need to make a disguise that will allow you to get past the guards at the volcano.
 In order to do so, you need six each of three specific items dropped only by the mother hellseals at the beach.
 How to make them appear in the first place?
 You have to injure (not kill) a hellseal pup so it will wail for help.
 And here's where the hardest part comes in - the chance of a mother hellseal appearing are equally proportional to how many times a hellseal pup wailed... but so is their strength.
-Putting it simply, you have to choose between fighting a pretty tough enemy with a ridiculously low chance of appearing in the first place or a ridiculously powerful foe you have no chance of defeating unless you're ridiculously overleveled and buffed.
+Putting it simply, you have to choose between fighting a pretty tough enemy with a ridiculously low chance of appearing in the first place or a ridiculously powerful foe that will kill you unless you one-shot it.
 Oh, and don't forget to have a club as your main weapon and absolutely no other sources of damage, or the parts they drop will be damaged and thus useless.
 Fortunately, the mother hellseals' HP doesn't scale with their other stats, and your Nemesis is ridiculously easy in comparison.